chromium/chromium/docs/infra/new_builder.md

-To configure a chromium CI builder, you'll want to add a config block to the file in [recipe\_modules/chromium\_tests][5] corresponding to your new builder's master name.
-The format is somewhat in flux and is not very consistent among the different masters, but something like this should suffice:
+To configure a chromium CI builder, you'll want to add a config block to the file in [recipe\_modules/chromium\_tests][5] corresponding to your new builder's builder group.
+The format is somewhat in flux and is not very consistent among the different builder groups, but something like this should suffice:

 ``` py